dougal/base58/README.md

 This library supports three of the most common Base58 alphabets, which have identical, but differently sorted characters.

-The alphabet to be used can be selected by passing a symbol for the desired alphabet as a second argument to `Base58.encode` and `Base58.decode`.
+Alphabets can be selected by passing a symbol to the second argument of `Base58.encode` and `Base58.decode`.

 ```ruby
 Base58.encode(12345, :bitcoin)
 ```

+`:flickr` is the default if no second argument is passed.

 ### Flickr